Xing Danwen: Education

 The artist started her visual art practice with painting medium in her teens.
-From 1982–1986, she studied painting at the art school affiliated to Xi'an Academy of Fine Arts.
-From 1989–1992, she continued painting and earned her BFA in oil painting at the Central Academy of Fine Art.
+From 1982 to 1986, she studied painting at the art school affiliated to Xi'an Academy of Fine Arts.
+From 1989 to 1992, she continued painting and earned her BFA in oil painting at the Central Academy of Fine Art.

 In the late 1980s, she was drawn to photography.
 Self-taught in photography, she was one of a few artists in the late '80s and '90s in China exploring the boundaries of photography and using photography as an art form.
 Through the camera, she observed and challenged the questions on Chinese society, humanity, female identity and the generation born in the '60s.
 Xing documented the performance art movement among the East Village artists in Beijing in the early 1990s.

 In 1998, she went to New York with a grant and fellowship from the Asian Cultural Council, New York.
-There, she did her MFA at the School of Visual Arts in New York with a chairman grant from SVA from 1998–2001.
+There, she did her MFA at the School of Visual Arts in New York with a chairman grant from SVA from 1998 to 2001.

 This New York period challenged and enriched her artistic experience.
 In her current art practice she works, besides photography, also in the field of mixed media, video and multi-media installations.

 Her artistic practice is both rich and varied and her subjects include: Dislocation between cultural status, conflicts between globalization and traditions, problematic environmental issues, the urban drama between the desire and reality.
 Fiction, truth and illusion often play an important role in her works.